DBCG/davinci-gic/README.md

 ### Gaps In Care Testing

 1. Open the "GIC Testing" folder in the Postman collection
-2. Config (one time setup)
-    * Run each request in the folder
-        * Expected result: a 200 OK response
-        * This indicates that the content has been posted to the server.
-3. Test
-    * Copy the Template request and name it the Scenario name from Connectathon Manager.
+2. Duplicate the Template request and re-name it the Scenario name from Connectathon Manager
 4. Parameters
     * On the Params tab of Postman
-    * Check the Params applicable to your test and enter the desired Value(s).
+    * Check the Params applicable to your test and enter the desired Value(s)
 5. Send request from Postman and check result for expected result
-5. Connection Manager - Track Details and testing - edit Da Vinci DEQM Gaps in Care
+6. Connectathon Manager - Track Details and testing - edit Da Vinci DEQM Gaps in Care
     * Description tab, edit the Scenario, Links tab
         * Click + to add link
         * Copy the GET address from Postman into Link, prefix with: http://gic-sandbox.alphora.com/cqf-ruler-r4/fhir/